helium/HIP/0019-third-party-manufacturers/dusun.md

 * Encrypted buses, potting and other anti-tampering measures.
 * Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail)

-1. We will protect and encrypt storage of the swarm_key by HW security chip.
+1. We will protect and encrypt storage of the swarm_key by ECC608 chip.
-2. We will use ARM trustzone technology to protect all our security operation.
+2. We will submit a prototype for audit, and sharing those audit results publicly.

 ## Hardware Information (required)

 Please let us know:
 * Which security (swarm) element are you using?
-It's with NCJ38A
+It's with ATECC608A
 * Which LoRa chipset are you planning to use in your gateway (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57)   we use the sx1302 LoRa chip
 * We recommend you don't use the SX1301 in new designs     Yes, we use the sx1302 chip
 * Where are you sourcing your components from?
 Chip agent